simone-sanfratello/fastify-peekaboo/README.md

   }
   ```

-@todo how to access and manipulate storage
+See [storage documentation](./doc/README.md#storage) for further information about to access and manipulate entries.
-list, get, set, rm, clear

 #### settings.expire